BATTER BREAD

 Notes

-• Since there’s not any gluten development, the dough won’t hold in air bubbles really well!
-You’ll notice some pop out the top of the loaf as it’s rising.
+• Since there’s not much gluten development, the dough won’t hold in air bubbles well.
+Be sure not to underestimate the power of a good mix before the loaf goes into the pan.
+You may notice some bubbles pop out the top of the loaf as it’s rising.
 That’s normal!
 Let the dough rise to double in size anyway.

 • The pan it’s placed in is its shape holder.
 You could do this in any pan, as long as the dough is halfway to the top.